QingliGuo/IODS-CourseWork/README.md

 -----
 > __IDOS stands for introduction of open data science.__

-+ This is a course I took during my PhD study.
-The current repository contains all the materials I created for [this course](https://mooc.helsinki.fi/course/view.php?id=158#section-0).

 + [Click here](https://qingliguo.github.io/IODS-CourseWork/) to access the course work.
 All codes are using [R](https://www.r-project.org).

+This is a [course](https://mooc.helsinki.fi/course/view.php?id=158#section-0) I took during earlier my PhD study.
+It taught us open data science using R-markdown on data collected from different fields.

+It was a great course to start to be a data scientist.